-In this post I want to comment on the non-price issues that could arise and how an M&A advisor can keep the process running smoothly and ensure the post sale relationships are started on the right foot.
+There are many non-price issues that arise during an M&A process.
+An M&A advisor can keep the process running smoothly and ensure the post sale relationships are started on the right foot.

 The following are three areas where an advisor improves the chances of a successful transaction: